"I have seen how Armenians were

 Babajanyan is the president of "Our Home is Armenia," an NGO that tackles issues related to Azerbaijani-Armenian refugees.

-13-19 in 1990 in Baku alone 270 Armenians were killed.
+According to Arsen Avanesov, the president of "Arc of Hope" NOG, in turn, said that from January 13-19 in 1990 in Baku alone 270 Armenians were killed.
 They left about 123 flats in Azerbaijan, Avanesov added.

 Speaking about the problems Azerbaijani-Armenians are currently facing here in Armenia, he said that they are having problems with free movement.

-ding to Avanesov, want to replace the suffixes in their surnames - usually typical of Russian surnames - by "yan," but have to pass through court procedures because they don't have birth certificates.
+Most of them, according to Avanesov, want to replace the suffixes in their surnames - usually typical of Russian surnames - by "yan," but have to pass through court procedures because they don't have birth certificates.

 The problem here is that those court procedures cost considerable amounts of money and not all can afford it, he added.